Arthur Tillotson Brown: Career

 Brown served in the Royal Navy during World War I. He took command of HMS Seal on 7 May 1917.
 Brown was promoted to lieutenant commander in 1918, and to commander on 30 June 1922.
 He retired from the Naval List on 10 April 1928 with the rank of captain.

 Captain Brown delivered the RMS Mauretania from retired lay-up in Southampton, to the breakers, arriving at Rosyth, in Scotland, at about 0600 hrs. on 4 July 1935, during a half-gale.

 Captain Brown commanded the new RMS Mauretania on her acceptance trials on the Clyde, out of Liverpool, from 31 May 1939, and on 17 June 1939 captained her first transatlantic crossing to New York.

-Death

-Arthur Tillotson Brown died at sea on June 15, 1942.
+He died aboard onboard at Port Said in 1942 from the exhaustion of being in command on unaccompanied transits of hostile waters.